zhiqic/Rethinking-Counting/README.md

 ```

 ## Available implementations
 The tensorflow implementation relies on the [DAU-ConvNet](https://https://github.com/skokec/DAU-ConvNet) repositories, and we are actively preparing to add new pytorch implementations.
+There are some inconsistencies in the function versions of the current TensorFlow version.
+Suggest to wait for our pytorch implementation.
 - [x] TensorFlow version
-- [] PyTorch vsrsion
+- [-] PyTorch vsrsion

 See below for more details on each implementation.